Pat Anderson (human rights advocate): Career and advocacy

+"With an extensive career spanning community development, policy formation, and research ethics, Pat has dedicated her life to creating and nurturing understanding and compassion between Aboriginal and non-Aboriginal Australians" as stated by her Australian of the Year Awards biography.
 Anderson worked as a legal secretary for the Woodward Royal Commission into Aboriginal Land Rights.
 In the early 1990s Anderson became the CEO of Danila Dilba Aboriginal Health Service in Darwin.
-She held the positions of Chair of the National Aboriginal Community Controlled Health Organisation and Executive Officer of the Aboriginal Medical Services Alliance Northern Territory (AMSANT).
-She led the founding of the Cooperative Research Centre (CRC) for Aboriginal and Tropical Health in 1997, and when the Cooperative Research Centre was refunded in 2003 as The CRC for Aboriginal Health, she took on the role of chair.
+She held the positions of chair of the National Aboriginal Community Controlled Health Organisation, and executive officer of the Aboriginal Medical Services Alliance Northern Territory.
+She led the founding of the Cooperative Research Centre (CRC) for Aboriginal and Tropical Health in 1997, and when the Cooperative Research Centre was re-funded in 2003 as the CRC for Aboriginal Health, she took on the role of chair.

 Anderson has spoken before the United Nations Working Group on Indigenous Populations.
 Together with Rex Wild QC, she co-authored the 2007 Little Children Are Sacred report on child abuse in the Northern Territory.

-Anderson is the Chairperson of the Lowitja Institute, Australia's National Institute for Aboriginal and Torres Strait Islander Health Research.
-She was Co-chair on the Referendum Council which consulted with hundreds of Indigenous people to deliver the historic Uluru Statement from the Heart in May 2017.
+Anderson is the chairperson of the Lowitja Institute, Australia's national institute for Aboriginal and Torres Strait Islander health research.
+She was co-chair on the Referendum Council which consulted with hundreds of indigenous people to deliver the historic Uluru Statement from the Heart in May 2017.
+Anderson has also served continuously on the board of Literacy for Life Foundation, a charity which boosts literacy rates among First Nations adults through community-led adult literacy campaigns, since 2013.

-In May 2020 Anderson would deliver the Lowitja O'Donoghue Oration at the Don Dunstan Foundation.
+In May 2020 Anderson delivered the Lowitja O'Donoghue Oration at the Don Dunstan Foundation.